 The residence is a two-story building tucked behind secured gates and towering privet hedge.
 It opens to a central lobby that has a tightly curled staircase linking to adjoining formal living and dining rooms.
 The living room has a fireplace and the dining room is painted in army green.
 Most of the rooms in the house have matte-finished wide plank white oak floorboards.

-Sweeping porches run the length of the home that overlook another separate but attached lush one-acre property, which includes a one-bedroom guesthouse and a three-car garage.
+Sweeping porches run the length of the home that overlooks another separate but attached lush one-acre property, which includes a one-bedroom guesthouse and a three-car garage.
 It also has a lounge with Foosball tables and video game machines.

 The back of the residence opens to a broad, partly trellis-shaded patio that overlooks the terraced grounds and the manicured lawns.